oeg-upm/LuckyLook/README.md

 ## Usage

-JSON files for configuration are located in the `configs/` folder.
-These configuration files contain parameters and settings for training the model.
+Configuration JSON files, which include parameters and settings for model training, are stored in the `configs/` directory.

 ### Training